SUPScientist/supscientist.github.io/cv.md

 ·	Serve on two university committees: Scripps Makerspace committee (ex officio) and Collaboration of Like-Minded Learners and Builders (COLLAB).
 ·	Proposal Reviewer for Woods Hole Sea Grant (2019).
 ·	Peer reviewer for: Methods in Oceanography, Frontiers in Marine Science, IEEE Journal of Oceanic Engineering (2016 “Outstanding Reviewer”), PLOS ONE.
-·	Extensive press relations experience: interviewed for Science Magazine, NPR All Things Considered, BBC Earth, Seeker, Particle.io, the Macrofab Podcast, and The Liquid Grid, for example (2017–19).
+·	Extensive press relations experience: interviewed for Science Magazine, NPR All Things Considered, BBC Earth, Seeker, Particle.io, the SonTek Sound Stream and Macrofab Podcasts, and The Liquid Grid, for example (2017–19).
 ·	Co-organizer of “Monitoring for Acidification Threats in West Coast Estuaries: A San Francisco Bay Case Study” (2016).
 ·	Invited panelist at the 2015 Coastal & Estuarine Research Federation’s Quality Control and Management of Biogeochemical Sensors Workshop (2015).
 ·	Judge for high school National Ocean Sciences Bowl (2010–13).